 How We’re Handling Authorship Markup

-Hear Bruce’s action items for authorship markup in the opening part of our September 17 episode of our weekly podcast SEM Synergy.
+Hear Bruce’s action items for authorship markup in the opening part of our September 17 episode of our weekly podcast, SEM Synergy.
 Tellingly, he shares what we’re doing with the authorship markup on our own website.
 Bottom line: don’t remove authorship markup!
-Bruce says he wouldn’t be surprised if Google is saying one thing publicly and will still process the data, or may in the future, when the signal is not as heavily spammed.
+Bruce says he wouldn’t be surprised if Google is saying one thing publicly and still processing the data, or may in the future, when the signal is not as heavily spammed.
 Among the benefits that authorship markup might convey is acting as a signal of original ownership of commonly scraped content.

 New Minor Ranking Signal: HTTPS Encryption

 In August, Google said that HTTPS is now a minor ranking signal.
 All other things being equal, a site that is secure-encrypted will get a boost.
 However, it’s not a practical option for every site.
 SSL certificates are expensive.
 We continue to recommend that websites use them only where it makes sense, like pages where transactions take place.

 Listen to the video embedded above (jump to the 15:16 mark) for Rob Ramirez and Mindy Weinstein, our Sr. Lead SEO Analyst and SEO Manager, respectively.
 They share considerations for deciding if HTTPS is appropriate for your site, including: